-The Plan may disallow a Substituted Service at any time by sending a 30-day advance written notice to you and your Qualified Practitioner.
+A Substituted Service may be disallowed at any time by sending a 30-day advance written notice to you and your Qualified Practitioner.

-4.6.1 Coverage of New Technology and New Application of Existing Technology are scientifically proven to be safe and cost effective, and there is no equally effective or less costly alternative.
+4.6.1 Coverage of New Technology and New Application of Existing Technology

-New technologies and new applications of existing technologies are evaluated and approved for coverage when they provide a demonstrable benefit for a particular illness or disease,
+New technologies and new applications of existing technologies are evaluated and approved for coverage when they provide a demonstrable benefit for a particular illness or disease, are scientifically proven to be safe and most effective, and there is no equally effective or less costly alternative.

 Emerging and innovative technologies are monitored by Providence Health Plan through review of trend reports from technology assessment bodies, government publications, medical journals, and information provided by providers and professional societies.
 A systematic process for evaluating a new technology or new application of an existing technology is proactively initiated when sufficient scientific information is available.